LeslieKeys/MATH_-/README.md

 ## Others:

-This program only test in Windows10, you can try it in other operation system, if it has some bugs, please ask in issue, I will fix it.
+This program can run in Windows10 and Ubuntu, you can try it in other operation system, if it has some bugs, please ask in issue, I will fix it.